dnulnets/oidcgk/README.md

 * The drawback is that the requests from the browser can be really big because of the cookies size.
 * The advantage is that you will need no backend storage and you can easily load balance between multiple gatekeepers.
 #### Backend storage
 In backend storage mode i.e. **memory**, **redis** or **infinispan**, a session identifier and the backend storage encryption key is stored in the cookies.
-The actual session information is stored in the backend.
+The actual session information is stored encrypted in the backend.
 * The advantage is that the size of the requst from the browser will be small.

 Currently there are three different backend storages implemented: